Xilinx/fpga24_routing_contest/net_printer/README.md

 # FPGA Interchange Format Physical Netlist Net Printer `np.py`

-`np.py` is a simple python program for printing out net routing from an FPGAIF `*.phys` file.
+`np.py` is a simple Python program for printing out net routing from an FPGAIF `*.phys` file.
 This program is provided to aid in the development of a contestant router, by providing some visibility into the input and output files that contestant routers consume and emit.